rebelsky/csc207b/_eboards/eboard02.md

   similar, but evidence suggests that when I "lecture", I do so differently each time.
 I may assume that I've said something to you that I haven't;
   let me know when that happens.
+* Mentor sessions at time TBD (Sunday nights).
+Doodle poll coming.
+* Anh Thu is an SEPC member, feel free to let her know your thoughts about the department (or this class) and she will relay them anonymously.

 ### Upcoming work